 If your business is a separate legal entity, e.g., a limited company or LLP, you could claim up to £85,000 for each account.
 If you’re a sole trader (e.g., Mr Smith t/a Smith Motors) you wouldn’t be entitled to two separate claims – you could claim up to £85,000 in total.
-As an exception, business partnerships are entitled to make two separate claims (but only one claim, not one claim per partner).
+Although joint account holders are usually entitled to make separate deposit claims for £85,000 each, if the joint account holders hold the account as partners in a business, then the business partnership is only entitled to a single claim of £85,000 (not one claim per business partner)".

 We assess eligibility for insurance claims under the PRA’s Policyholder Protection Rules, in particular rules 7 and 8.

 Generally, firms with an annual turnover of more than £1 million aren’t eligible for general insurance claims.
 The same goes for most types of authorised financial services firms.

 For general contracts of insurance that are compulsory, usually all firms are eligible, regardless of size or authorisation status.

 All firms are generally eligible for long-term insurance contract claims, regardless of size or authorisation status.
 Realistically, this may not occur very often in practice though, as companies don’t have pensions or annuities.

 For investment claims, we use the FCA’s Compensation Sourcebook, in particular COMP 4, to assess if your firm is eligible to claim compensation with us.